The 4999 and 7999 projects that I supervise generally involve a mix of

 game for teaching programming languages via operational semantics.
 We are expanding the game to

-become real programming environment.
-Students are needed with an interest in
+become a real programming environment.
+Students are needed with interests in

 is a secure wide-area distributed object store and a big system-building

 project.
 Fabric objects look like Java objects but are secure and are